A Palestinian TikTok star who shared details of Gaza life under siege is killed by Israeli airstrike

 “We proceeded to play, anyway,” he says of his Monopoly game, when the whooshing of Israeli projectiles sounds in the skies above him and his friends.
 “Anyway, I lost.”

-In his last video, posted hours before he was killed, Halimy films himself scribbling in a notebook, his pages covered with mysterious black redaction bars.
+In his last video, posted hours before he was killed, Halimy films himself scribbling in a notebook, its pages covered with mysterious black redaction bars.

 “I started designs for my new secret project,” he said from the tent cafe that would later be struck, in the same tone he always used, one part playful, one part serious.